wangyiyang7/CS5520-FinalProject/README.md

       allow read, write: if request.auth != null &&
                           request.auth.uid == resource.data.userId;
     }
+``

 1. Enhanced fetchPublicPosts to filter by dynamic radius and add safety checks for location data
 2. Created a search Component Called PostFilters to enable users to search by various parameters ie. Text,Categories,Distance & Time
 3. Added Search functionality to PublicPostsList component with user location support
 4. Remove commented-out PublicContentHeader from HomeScreen component to pave way for the Search Post feature

+### Work Updates for branch (post-notifcations-based-on-profile-settings) Carlos

+``
+EXPO_PUBLIC_ExpoProjectId="expo-project-id-different-from-firebase-project-id"
+``

+`Safety Considerations`

+`*` We're only adding new functions and not modifying existing functionality.
+`*` The push notification code checks for permissions and tokens before attempting to send, so it won't crash if push isn't available.
+`*` The in-app notification system remains intact and functions independently of push notifications.
+`*`  Push notification code only runs for logged-in users, preserving your existing behavior for anonymous users.

+1. Implemented user notification system for new posts based on preferences and location.
+2. Notify users about new posts upon creation in PostServices.
+3. Created a custom hook  for managing push notifications and user token registration.